 While in London for the Pink Floyd: Their Mortal Remains, I spotted a sign for a Robots exhibition in the nearby Science Museum.
 I knew nothing about the exhibition but, to paraphrase the line from Jerry Maguire, they had me at “Robots”.

-Admission into the Science Museum in London is free and indeed, there is loads to see for the price of zero pence.
+Admission into the Science Museum in London is free and indeed, there’s loads to see for the price of zero pence.
 Some exhibitions have an entry fee and this one was one of those.
 Still, it was about robots, the poster was pretty cool and my head was well turned.
-It just happens that the day I’m writing this blog post is the day after the exhibition closed.
-Here’s hoping it will stop the powers-that-be unleashing some vengeful copyright robots in my direction 😀

 The next part of the exhibition brought us on to more recent times.
 It was hard not to miss the replica of “Maria”, the iconic robot from Fritz Lang’s 1927 film “Metropolis”.
 The original costume (which had been worn by an actress) had long since disappeared.
 It was also nice to get up close and personal with a T-800 from Terminator Salvation and not die horribly.
 There were some interesting stories attached to other robots on display in this section.
 Perhaps the most endearing was George the Robot, created by a young RAF officer from discarded aeroplane parts.
 Another British robot was beside George, this one called Eric.
 The original Eric the robot was created in 1928 for the Exhibition of the Society of Model Engineers, after the Duke of York cancelled his agreement to open the show.
 The story goes that Eric rose to his feet, bowed and gave a short speech.
 The robot was brought to the USA the year afterwards for a tour and vanished at some stage.
 The Eric on display here was a recreation of the original, funded by a Kickstarter campaign.
 Standing beside this pair was the Italian built Cygan.
 An 8 ft tall robot built in 1957 and which sold at auction for £17,500 in 2013.